 - Engage students in exciting classroom environments

 - move your students from simply knowing the material to applying it

 How the program works:

 - six to twelve TEAL Fellows will participate in a weekly seminar starting in Fall 2018.
 TT and NTT faculty are encouraged to apply.

 - Seminar meetings will consist of workshop sessions, guest presentations, as well as visits to other TEAL classrooms and will be designed to train faculty in effective uses of the TEAL classroom.

 - the Fellows will continue to meet weekly in Spring 2018 as they begin to teach in the TEAL classroom.

 - fellows will receive a stipend for participation and will be asked to present their work at a future University-wide session.

 Applications must be submitted by June 5, 2017; applicants will be notified by end of June.

-University Hall has a unique new teaching space, the 63-seat Technology-Enhanced Active Learning (TEAL) classroom.
+University Hall (Room 75A) has a unique new teaching space, the 63-seat Technology-Enhanced Active Learning (TEAL) classroom.
 The physical layout and technological setup of the room are designed to facilitate student-to-student, student-to-teacher, and classroom-wide collaboration.